Patrick Stewart will star in new Star Trek TV series as Jean-Luc Picard

-At the Star Trek Convention in Las Vegas today, CBS announced a new show will join Star Trek: Discovery on air.
-The Star Trek series will explore The Next Generation's Jean-Luc Picard's next chapter, and will have Patrick Stewart return to the role.
+At the Star Trek Convention in Las Vegas today, CBS announced a new show will join Star Trek: Discovery on its CBS All Access streaming service.
+This new Star Trek series will explore The Next Generation's Jean-Luc Picard's next chapter, and will see Patrick Stewart return to the role.

 In his statement on Twitter, Stewart said, "I truly felt my time with Star Trek had run its natural course.
 It is, therefore, an unexpected but delightful surprise to find myself excited and invigorated to be returning to Jean-Luc Picard and to explore new dimensions within him."

+"It will be, I promise you, I guarantee it, something very, very different.
+But it will come to you with the same passion and determination and love of the material -- and love of our followers and our fans -- exactly as we had it before," he said.

+The series is as-yet unnamed ("Picard" sounds pretty good though, right?) with no air date, and will join Discovery on All Access.

 Discovery stars Sonequa Martin-Green, Michelle Yeoh, Shazad Latif, Jason Isaacs, Anthony Rapp and more.
-The series is set 10 years before the original series and its Captain Kirk-helmed Enterprise adventures.
-It airs on CBS All Access streaming service.
-Season 2 will drop next year, but no date has been announced yet.
+That series is set 10 years before the original series and its Captain Kirk-helmed Enterprise adventures, so it seems unlikely the two will overlap in any way.
+Season 2 of Discovery will arrive next year, but no date has been announced yet.

 Star Trek: Discovery confirms Spock reveal incoming: Executive Producer Alex Kurtzman also promised we'll get answers to lingering questions as the show "syncs up with canon."